🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 In addition, the volunteers will run through basic boating safety to refresh your memory.
 Here's each item in addition to what's required and already mentioned above that examiners will be checking off:

 • Fire extinguisher: Check expiration dates, pressure gauges, seals, tamper indicators, deterioration and clogged nozzles.
-Refer to Fire Extinguisher guidelines above for number and size requirements.
+Refer to the fire extinguisher guidelines above for number and size requirements.

-• Backfire flame control: More widely known as backfire flame arresters, these must be equipped on inboard gasoline engines, and secured to your carburetor air intake.
+• Backfire flame control: More widely known as backfire flame arresters, these must be equipped on inboard gasoline engines and secured to the carburetor air intake.
 The approval number must be visible.
-Check your engine manufacturer to specify type you need.
+Check your engine manufacturer to specify the type you need.

-• Overall vessel condition: They'll check electric/fuel systems, galley-heating systems, make sure your deck is free of debris, check for hazardous objects and if the bilge is clean.
+• Overall vessel condition: They'll check the electric/fuel systems and galley-heating systems, make sure the deck is free of debris, check for hazardous objects and check the bilge.

 • Ventilation: Was your boat built before 1980?
 If so, it must have two ventilation ducts capable of ventilating each compartment containing gasoline engines or tanks.
 The only exception is tanks, which vent outside and also contain no unprotected electrical devices.
 After 1980, your boat must have two ventilation ducts and be fitted with cowl vents like this one.